Is Sidda and Ramaiah the next divide on the cards in Karnataka?

 Would you divide yourself as Sidda and Ramaiah, the former Lokayukta of Karnataka, Justice Santhosh Hegde asked.
 Slamming the Karnataka government's move to recommend the religious minority tag to the Lingayats, Justice Hegde said that the government had no business to recognise any community as a religion.

-In a scathing write-up,which has gone viral in the social media, Hegde, a former Karnataka Lokayukta, sought to know from Siddaramaiah "when he would divide himself as Sidda and Ramaiah."
+In a scathing write-up, which has gone viral in the social media, Hegde, a former Karnataka Lokayukta, sought to know from Siddaramaiah "when he would divide himself as Sidda and Ramaiah."

 "Sir, I am not a politician.
-I am not interested in who will win the next elections, but sir where will politics stop dividing us ordinary people?," he said in a poser to the chief minister.
+I am not interested in who will win the next elections, but sir where will politics stop dividing us ordinary people?" he said in a poser to the chief minister.

 Hegde also queried if Siddaramaiah would recognise either Digambar or Shwetambar as backwards, Shias or Sunnis as separate religions for recognition as backward, or Protestants or Roman Catholics as separate religions for offering backward status.